mmikram/flutter/README.md

 A new Flutter project.

-## Getting Started with Bloc, get_it, Retrofit, auto_route and freezed packages and Clean Architecure
+## Getting Started with Bloc, get_it, Retrofit, auto_route and freezed packages and Clean architecture

 This project is a starting point for a Flutter application .